Noxde/Bloodborne-save-editor/README.md

 ## 4. Attributions

 Big thanks to Meph for making the [Bloodborne Wiki](https://www.bloodborne-wiki.com/).
-All the information used on this project comes from there.</br>
+Weapon stats, game assets and inspiration for the UI come from here.

+Thanks to @foxyhooligan on discord for helping with gem effects ids, how to edit the new game plus level, other flags and more.

+Thanks to [PlayingUnfairly](https://www.youtube.com/@PlayingUnfairly) for the detailed tutorials on how to edit character stats, gems/runes, weapons/armors and appearance.

+Thanks to @xtrin on the "The Tomb Prospectors" discord for explaining to me how gem images work based on their effects and level.

 ## 5. License